 - Calculate the speed of each runner.

 Source: International Association of Athletics Federations (20 August 2010).

 - Women's record times (seconds)

 - The twin spacecraft Voyager 1 and Voyager 2 were launched by NASA in the summer of 1977 from Cape Canaveral, Florida.
 As originally designed, the Voyagers were to conduct close up studies of Jupiter and Saturn.
-Eventually, Voyager 2 would go on to explore Uranus and Neptune.
+Eventually, Voyage 2 would go on to explore Uranus and Neptune.
 The spacecraft are still operating and continue to return data about interplanetary space.
 Range, velocity, and round trip light time for the Voyagers are available at the Voyager Project web site.
 Using the data at this site, determine the magnitude of the following quantities in m/s relative to the sun…

 - Obtain an airline timetable for the planes departing from a hub airport.
 Find a flight that continues on to a second destination after a brief layover.
 Use the data to calculate the average speed of this plane…